khushim21/MovieSearchIt-App/README.md

 # MovieWishlist-App

 It is a movie search app where you can search a Movie or a TV Show.
-You can also Add favourites (They are save in your local storage.
-They will not be deleted even if you reload the page).
-Also you can Delete favourites.
+You can also Add to favourite (They are save in your local storage.
+It will not get deleted even if you reload the page).
+Also you can Delete the favourites.

 ![109263454-8f56d680-7803-11eb-9dd7-5a6a3dc56ac9](https://user-images.githubusercontent.com/83028354/173013961-9b7d87e8-e177-47a5-b9b4-24c2e03182d6.gif)